cij11/peerjs-red-black/README.md

 As this project uses require() to import modules, webpack is used to build a bundled javascript file.

-Run `webpack index.js -o bundle.js` in the 'host' and 'client' directories.
+Run `webpack` in the 'host' and 'client' directories.